-Does your home feel cramped, shabby, or outdated?
+Does your home feel cramped or outdated?
 A whole house renovation might just be the perfect solution!
-Remodeling your entire home provides an opportunity to address any problem areas, refresh the design, and make key areas more functional.
+Remodeling your entire home provides an opportunity to address problem areas, refresh the design, and make key areas more functional.
 But, where do you start?
 Keep reading for five tips to plan a successful whole house renovation!

 Planning your budget also includes deciding how you’ll pay for your whole house renovation.
 Will you pay out of pocket or finance it using a home equity loan (HEL), home equity line of credit (HELOC), or other financing option?
 Do your research to find the right option for your project and budget.